kaminrunde/firescout/packages/firescout/src/README.md

 # organisms/Wishlist

 Here the wishlist products will be displayed.
 A wishlist product can be added to the list by clicking on the heart within a ProductWidget.

 ## Triggers

 - **subscribe**: When clicking on the subscribe button the user inits the process to subscribe to wishlist

 ## States

 - **login-required**: The wishlist needs the user to be logged in.
 If not the wishlist will show a login-screen to promt the user to login in order to see his products
 - **empty**: When the user does not have any products on his wishlist we want to tell the user that he has to add products first to see his wishlist
 - **filled**: The user can see his current wishlist products because he is logged in and has added some products
 - **not-subscribed**: The user does not have wishlist subscription.
 A button is displayed to inform the user about the subscription benefits
 - **pending-subscription**: The user already subscribed to wishlist updates but did not confirm the email.
 A notification text is displayed
 - **subscribed**: The user has subscribed and confirmed the email.
 A unsubscribe button is displayed if the user wants to cancel the subscription

+## Collections

+- **ColorFilter**: description